|BWV 102 Herr, deine Augen sehen nach dem

 1. Chorus [Dictum] (S, A, T, B)

-they feel not the blow; thou vexest them, but they reform themselves not.
+but they do not feel it; thou vexest them, but they reform

 2. Recit.
 (B)